Long range trap models on Z and quasistable processes: Introduction

 The simple symmetric case in $d=1$ was studied in~\cite{fin2002}, and a scaling limit was derived, from which aging and localization results followed.
-The higher dimensional symmetric case was resolved in \cite{benarous2006, benarouscerny2007}.
+The higher dimensional symmetric case was resolved in \cite{benarous2006} and \cite{benarouscerny2007}.
 In both cases the scaling limit is given by a time change of Brownian motion, with the time change dependent of the Brownian motion in $d=1$, but not in $d\geq2$.
+(The distinction arises as follows: consider the numbers of visits of the jump chain to the deepest traps, which in all cases account for virtually all of the time spent by the continuous time process along its history.
+In the first case, this numbers are macroscopically correlated with the trajectory of the jump chain, and in the limit this manifests itself in the representation of the time change in terms of the local time of the scaling limit of the jump chain, as well as in terms of the scaling limit of the deep traps.
+This mechanism is also at play in the model of this paper.
+In the second case, those numbers are only weakly correlated with the trajectory of the jump chain, as well as among themselves --- the correlations disappear in the scaling limit; this is easy to convince oneself of in the transient case of $d\geq3$, but is also the case in the {\em weak} recurrent case of $d=2$.
+The upshot is that the time change in the limit process is independent of the scaling limit of the jump chain.)
 Asymptotic aging and localization functions of the trap model are given in terms of the expectations of the scaling limit.
-A variation of this case, is the {\em asymmetric} model, a nearest neighbor model, where the transition rates depend on heavy tailed random variables of both origin and destiny sites.
-Scaling limit and aging results were obtained in \cite{benarouscerny2005, cerny, barlowcerny2011, mourrat2011}.
+A variation of this case, is the {\em asymmetric} model, a nearest neighbor model, where the transition rates depend on heavy tailed random variables of both origin and destination sites.
+In this case the jump chain depends on the environment.
+Scaling limit and aging results were obtained in \cite{benarouscerny2005}, \cite{cerny}, \cite{barlowcerny2011} and \cite{mourrat2011}.
 The scaling limit is similarly given by the time change of a Brownian motion.

-Another variation is in the direction of allowing a generic embedded random walk.
+Another variation is in the direction of allowing a generic jump chain/ran\-dom walk.
 This includes the case studied in the present paper.
-Scaling limit and aging results were derived in \cite{fontesandmathieu2010} for the generic case under the validity of a law of large numbers for the range of the embedded walk, and the slow variation of the tail of the distribution of its return probability.
+Scaling limit and aging results were derived in \cite{fontesandmathieu2013} for the generic case under the validity of a law of large numbers for the range of the jump chain, and the slow variation of the tail of the distribution of its return probability.
 These assumptions include all the random walks in $d\geq2$.
 The process considered in the latter paper is the {\em trap process}, namely the depth of the currently visited trap.
 The scaling limit (which might not exist in the spatial representation of the process) is given in terms of a subordinator seen at the inverse of another, correlated subordinator.